- About us

 The provision of research services to researchers is organised through calls for proposals and the selection of research projects to access ISIDORe resources for free.
 Learn about Transnational Access and see the open calls for proposals.

-ISIDORe is a unique European integrated large-scale research infrastructure capacity for conducting research on any epidemic-prone pathogen.
+ISIDORe is a unique European integrated large-scale research infrastructure capacity for conducting research on any epidemic-prone pathogen, including SARS-CoV-2.
 It will be a powerful instrument at the disposal of the EU, and will impact its capacity to identify, characterise and mitigate the effects of any epidemic-prone pathogens.

 ISIDORe aims to enable ground-breaking discoveries and the development of new medical countermeasures with high impact on health security and society.